Race caller: Australia

-Australian callers overseas

 Many Australian race callers have worked overseas.
 Jim McGrath took a position as English language caller with the Hong Kong Jockey Club in 1973.
 In 1984, he called races at Phoenix Park, Dublin and at the Ebor meeting at York.
 He joined the BBC in 1993, succeeding Sir Peter O'Sullevan as the chief caller in 1997, a position he retained until the broadcast rights were transferred to Channel 4 in 2012.
 McGrath returned to Australia annually, calling 20 Melbourne Cups during his` distinguished career.

 Other Australians to call in Hong Kong have included Rob Geller, Darren Flindell and Brett Davis.

 Terry Spargo called in Dubai for 17 years having commenced his career in Queensland in 1977 before moving to the UAE in 1993.